 Summary

-Have you ever wished you could add some embroidery designs to your clothes?
-Well, it’s pretty simple.
+Embroidering clothes can be simple and rewarding.
 You can do it either by hand or by a machine.
-Follow basic things you need to know to embroider clothes as outlined above.
+Follow the basic things you need to know to embroider clothes as outlined above.
 Who knows, you might develop a passion for embroidery.